 Applying to occupational therapy school is hard.
 You already know about all the crazy hoops you had to jump through just to get your application completed.

-Applications are an extremely stressful thing and they’re even more stressful when – after jumping though all the hoops – you didn’t get into OT school.
+Grad school applications can be extremely stressful and they’re even more stressful when – after jumping though all the hoops – you didn’t get into OT school.

-If this is the case, just remember these six tips:
+If this is the case for you, just remember these six tips:

 As I mentioned, this is a really stressful time especially if you’re really passionate about becoming an occupational therapist.
 Don’t beat yourself up if you’re feeling really upset about getting the rejection letter(s).